zekutokairin/kamioshi/README.md

-# kamioshi
+# Kamioshi

-A command center for downloading, re-encoding VODs from Youtube, Twitch, and VStream.

-This is hopefully to make things easier for clipping, highlights, and so on.
+An easy solution for archiving and preserving your favorite VTuber's work.